Max Headroom

-Development
+Development and concept

-Concept

 With the rising popularity of music videos with youth culture, and stations such as MTV, Channel 4 hosted a music video programme.
 Rocky Morton was tasked to develop a graphic to play before and after the videos, clarifying to audiences these were features of a special show and not just random music videos between TV advertisements.
-Taking inspiration from MTV video jockeys (VJs) and US TV hosts, Morton decided a graphic or "bumper video" would not appeal to youth nearly as much as a host with a loud personality.
-He thought British youth would be suspicious of a youthful personality attempting to appeal to them and might instead appreciate the cynical irony of a host who appeared to be a conservative man in a simple suit and tie attempting to appeal to youth but lacking a true understanding of their culture.
+Taking inspiration from MTV video jockeys (VJs) and American TV hosts, Morton decided a graphic or "bumper video" would not appeal to youth nearly as much as a host with a loud personality.
+He thought British youth would be suspicious of a youthful personality attempting to appeal to them and might instead appreciate the cynical irony of a host who appeared to be a conservative American man in a simple suit and tie attempting to appeal to youth but lacking a true understanding of their culture.
 He saw the host as "the most boring thing that I could think of to do... a talking head: a middle-class white male in a suit, talking to them in a really boring way about music videos".
 Morton thought the host should be computer-generated or animated.
-When this proved impractical, an actor was cast with the illusion of a computer generated host.
-Channel 4 executives enjoyed Morton's pitch and introduced Max as a character in an hour-long TV-movie before presenting him as a programme host.
+When this proved impractical, an actor was cast with the illusion of a computer-generated host.
+Channel 4 executives enjoyed Morton's pitch and introduced Max as a character in an hour-long TV movie before presenting him as a programme host.

 Producer Peter Wagg hired writers David Hansen and Paul Owen to construct Max's "whole persona", which Morton described as the "very sterile, arrogant, Western personification of the middle-class, male TV host".
 The background story provided for the Max Headroom character in Max Headroom: 20 Minutes into the Future was rooted in a dystopian near-future dominated by television and large corporations, devised by George Stone and eventual script writer Steve Roberts.
 The character's name came from the last thing Carter saw during a motorcycle accident that put him into a coma: a traffic warning sign marked "MAX.
 HEADROOM: 2.3 M" (an overhead clearance of 2.3 metres) suspended across a car park entrance.
 The name originated well before other character aspects from George Stone, who remarked "[the phrase] 'max headroom' was over the entranceway of every car park in the UK.
 Instant branding, instant recognition."
 It was decided "Max Headroom" was a comically ironic name for a host who implied he knew and understood everything, as the name indicated his head was actually empty of true knowledge and wisdom.